phalpern/WG21-halpern/task_block_proposal-r4.md

 operate at a finer granularity of work.
 Programmers writing _structured_ parallel code need to be put on notice when a function invoked in their program might spawn parallel tasks and return without joining them first.
-The compiler may need to generate stack-allocated stack frames for such functions and the optimizer might be impaired in doing its job if it needs to defensively assume that any function might return with child tasks still running.
+The compiler may need to generate heap-allocated stack frames for such functions and the optimizer might be impaired in doing its job if it needs to defensively assume that any function might return with child tasks still running.

+### Design in this paper

-This proposal, unlike the previous revision, requires that a `task_block` be available in order to spawn a child task.
+This proposal, unlike a previous revision, requires that a `task_block` be available in order to spawn a child task.
 It can be argued that the presence of a `task_block&` argument to a function is sufficient notice for both the compiler and the programmer to recognize that the called function might spawn children and return with them still running.
 Indeed, there seems to be little reason to pass a `task_block` to a called function except to allow exactly this usage.

+### Alternatives considered

 We previously considered adding an `unjoined_children` decoration, similar to the `thread_switching` keyword described above.
 This decoration would be